chrissyhroberts/ODK_Pi/README.md

 MimeType=application/x-java-archive
 StartupNotify=true
-After adding this file you should be able to find an entry called Java in the Open file with...-Dialog
+After adding this file you should be able to find an entry called Java in the Open file with...-Dialog Then open a file this way and select always open with this program